 People who fall for the scam and send back an email containing personal information will receive additional messages.
-These will ask for the payment of a processing fee before the prize is being paid out.
+These will ask for the payment of a processing fee before the prize is paid out.

 A similar scam via regular mail and paper-based letters is also circulating in the UK.